 What is the difference between Commencement, Baccalaureate, and the individual school ceremonies?

 Students in all 12 of Penn's undergraduate, graduate and professional degree programs are invited to attend the Commencement ceremony.
 The ceremony will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker.

 The Baccalaureate ceremony is a 50-minute interfaith program, featuring music, prayers, and readings.
-This ceremony is held on Sunday, May 19, 2019 at 1:30 and 3:00 p.m.
-Students with last names beginning with A through K are invited to attend the 1:30 p.m. ceremony, while students with last names beginning with L through Z are invited to attend the 3:00 p.m. ceremony.
+This ceremony is held on Sunday, May 17, 2020 at 1:30 p.m. in Irvine Auditorium.

 In addition to the Commencement and Baccalaureate ceremonies, each school also hosts a ceremony for the students enrolled in that particular school.
 During this ceremony, the student's name will be called and he/she will walk across the stage.
 For information on the school ceremonies, visit the School Ceremonies page.

 How can I get tickets for the ceremonies?